Decoupling the effects of geometry and nature of strain in LaMnO$_3$: Interplay of dynamic correlations and uniaxial strain driving magnetic phase transitions: Computational Details

 \section{Computational Details}

-For the DFT geometry relaxations we used the Vienna Ab-initio Simulation Package (VASP)~\cite{Kresse_1993_PAPER, Kresse_1996_PAPER, Kresse_1996_PAPERa}.
+For the DFT geometry relaxations, we used the Vienna Ab-initio Simulation Package (VASP)~\cite{Kresse_1993_PAPER, Kresse_1996_PAPER, Kresse_1996_PAPERa}.
 VASP uses a plane-wave basis with projector-augmented wave (PAW) potentials~\cite{Kresse_1999_PAPER}.
-Throughout all relaxations, the cutoff-energy for the plane-wave basis was set to 560\,eV, and a 7x7x7 Monkhorst-Pack~\cite{Monkhorst_1976_PAPER} k-point-mesh, along with a GGA exchange-correlation functional in the parametrization of Perdew-Burke-Ernzerhof (PBE)~\cite{PBE_1996_PAPER} were used.
+Throughout all relaxations, the cutoff-energy for the plane-wave basis was set to 560\,eV, and a $7\times7\times7$ Monkhorst-Pack~\cite{Monkhorst_1976_PAPER} k-point-mesh, along with a GGA exchange-correlation functional in the parametrization of Perdew-Burke-Ernzerhof (PBE)~\cite{PBE_1996_PAPER} were used.
 The cutoff energies of the PAW potentials were 219\,eV for La (11 valence electrons, 5s2 5p6 5d1 6s2), 270\,eV for Mn (7 valence electrons, d6 s1) and 400\,eV for O (6 valence electrons, s2 p4).

 The effects of strong correlations between the Mn-$d$ electrons of LMO beyond single-particle DFT were accounted for within a DFT+DMFT framework.
-The input for such calculation schemes are usually converged non-magnetic DFT results.
+The input for such calculation schemes is usually converged non-magnetic DFT results.
 Non-magnetic DFT input was calculated by WIEN2k~\cite{Blaha_2020_PAPER}, which is a Linearized Augmented Plane Wave + Local Orbital (LAPW+LO) code.
 For the non-magnetic self-consistent field calculations done in WIEN2k, a shifted k-mesh with 2500 k-points was used.
 The parameters $R\cdot K_\textrm{max}$ and $G_\textrm{max}$ were set to 7.0 and 12.5 respectively.
-For these calculations a GGA exchange-correlation functional according to PBE~\cite{PBE_1996_PAPER} was used.
+For the calculations in WIEN2k we used a GGA functional in PBE parametrization as well.
 The resulting Mn $d$ band-structure from these non-magnetic calculations was found to be metallic.
 Due to cubic crystal field splitting the Mn $d$-states are split into $t_{2g}$ and $e_{g}$ manifolds.